LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 	Sample scripts for indexing the XML files in the current directory by generating an `index.html` file which contains links to all the files.
-In addition, these scripts also copies of the `logtalk_entity_to_xml.xsl` and `logtalk.css` files to the current directory, allowing direct visualization of the XML files on a supported web browser.
+In addition, these scripts also copies of the used XML specs, XSL, and CSS files to the current directory, allowing direct visualization of the XML files on a supported web browser.

 	The scripts should be called from the directory containing the XML files you wish to index.
 Call the scripts with the help option for a description